Maria Aurora von Spiegel: Royal mistress

 Augustus acknowledged his children with her, which he did not do with all of his mistresses, and seemed to have been in love with her.

 He often returned to her between his other relationships.

 She was the mother by King Augustus of Count Frederick Augustus Rutowsky and Countess Katharina Rutowska (born in 1706), who married Major-General Count Claudius Maria von Bellegarde (born in Piedmont, died in France in 1755), an ambassador to the court of Turin.

 Later life

 She remained a central character within the royal court after her relationship with Augustus ended, and was good friends with the influential Przebendowska, a relation of the favourite Count Fleming.
 At the king's death in 1733, she was given an allowance of 8000 thaler in his will.

+In popular culture

+The Porcelain Menagerie, a historical novel by Jillian Forsberg, depicts Maria Aurora von Spiegel (born Fatima) within the Dresden court of Augustus II the Strong, alongside Johann Joachim Kändler and the creation of the famous porcelain menagerie.